semiformal-net/rssboxes/README.md

 # rssboxes

-A simple nodejs app (my first!) to pull various rss feeds and display them in boxes
+A simple app to pull various rss feeds and display them in boxes

-Edit the feeds in `index.js`
+Edit the feeds in `main.py`

 Demo site: [rssboxes.semiformal.net](https://rssboxes.semiformal.net/)

 ## hosting

-This is set up to run on GCP per [these instructions](https://cloud.google.com/appengine/docs/standard/nodejs/building-app).
+This is set up to run on GCP per [these instructions](https://cloud.google.com/appengine/docs/standard/python3/runtime).

 run `gcloud app deploy`